A Child Custody Evaluation

 Diversification of sources assists to corroborate findings and give depth and perspective to the inquiry.
 Different sources are also essential in concluding and making interpretations regarding the child’s development needs, quality of attachment to each parent, social environment, and reaction to parental conflict.

-When is Child Custody Evaluations Performed?
+When are Child Custody Evaluations Performed?

 An evaluation is performed when parents cannot work together and agree on the details of the custody and parenting arrangements for their children.